Position Title: Director of Special Events

-Application Procedure: Candidates must submit an application, unofficial transcript and three current letters of recommendation to:
+Application Procedure: Candidates must submit an application, an unofficial transcript and three current letters of recommendation to:

 Claflin University – Human Resources Office